ArcticL1/ArcticL1.github.io/_pages/index.md

   - image_path: /assets/images/20260417_133124.jpg
     alt: "placeholder image 2"
     title: "Hobbies -"
-    excerpt: "This is one of my hobbies, which is 3D printing this print took over 37.5 hrs to complete this is a prop of the portal gun from the game portal, this is scale replicate of it, you can see my hobbies in more detail on me about me page.
+    excerpt: "3D printing is one of my hobbies.
+I have made several small items, though this is one of my biggest projects.
+It is a scale replica of the portal gun from the game Portal, which took over 37.5 hours to print and assemble.
+You can see more about my hobbies on the About Me page.

     "
     url: "https://arcticl1.github.io/about-me/"